nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 }
 ```

-### Sample Handler
+### Sample Custom Navigation Handler

 Touchpoint includes an application-agnostic navigation handler built in to the SDK that leverages `window` based navigation.

-If you are using a framework like React, Vue, or Angular, you would use their respective routing libraries to handle navigation in a custom navigation handler.
+If you're using a web framework or would like to change routing behavior, you will build your own navigation handler.

 ```touchpointui
 function handleNavigation(action, destination) {